 You have no idea how excited I am about this recipe!!
 Well, if you know me at all, then you’ll probably be able to guess how excited.
 I consider ice cream to be the best food group of them all. 😉

 When I moved to the UK, one of the items I couldn’t bring with me was my Kitchenaid mixer.
-This was not just a loss in terms of making things like marshmallows and other meringues, but in the loss of ice cream.
+This was not just a loss in terms of making things like marshmallows and other meringues but in the loss of ice cream.
 See, I got the ice cream attachment for my mixer a few years back for my birthday!
-It’s pretty great being able to make my own flavours etc. – but without the machine, I couldn’t do any of that.
+It’s pretty great being able to make my own flavors etc. – but without the machine, I couldn’t do any of that.

-Now, I had heard about no-churn recipes before, but had only tried a couple in the past.
+Now, I had heard about no-churn recipes before but had only tried a couple in the past.
 This one got me excited in more ways than just being able to make ice cream; I happen to looooove pina coladas.
 Give me pineapple and coconut any day… and throwing in some rum doesn’t hurt!

-What makes this no churn ice cream work is two things – the alcohol and the cream.
+What makes this no-churn ice cream work is two things – the alcohol and the cream.
 By whipping the cream to soft peaks before freezing, you’re essentially adding the air that would have been churned in during the freezing process.
 The other thing that helps prevent the mixture from turning into a solid pineapple-coconut-popsicle, is the alcohol.
 It changes the freezing point of the mixture, helping to keep it soft.

 Make sure that you use a good rum for this recipe, as it’s a pretty strong flavor.
 I may have used some cheap Nepali rum that we had around the flat, and I don’t think it really added to the overall flavor.
 The original recipe called for Malibu coconut rum, but I just added some more coconut extract to compensate.
 Use whatever you happen to have around – or feel like buying.